Are you ready for your Supercar Track Xperience at Michigan International Speedway?

 - Your first challenge will be Turn 4, a sharp left-hander, that is deceiving, to say the least.
 Approaching this turn, you will be trying to hold the car on the right side of the track, as you are making a slight right turn.
 This makes braking for this turn a little tricky, as you are not completely straight.
 Once you turn in, which is a little late, you want to be sure to avoid the curbing on the inside.
 As you track out, you will not be going all the way to your right, but rather keep it left for the next turn.

 - This quick right hand turn immediately after T4 is Turn 5, and is rather quick when done correctly.
 This turn leads onto the only straight in the infield and therefore is important to get right if you want to be fast.
 Your eyes will be key, and looking far down track will help keep your hands from making any abrupt movements.
-Slow, steady hands on turn in, and smooth throttle application from apex out.
+Use slow and steady hands on turn in, and smooth throttle application from apex out.
 This is a turn that you can improve on easily.
 Do so, by starting slow, and building up.

 - From there, you have a couple left turns before you are on one of the fastest straights we go to all year!
 You have now entered the oval portion of the track, and you are riding the banking (roval section) like a pro.
 Your eyes need to be way down the track here.
 Since your speed is so high, this means everything will be coming at you very quickly.

 - After you cross the start-finish line, start looking for your brake markers before returning to Turn 1.
 Be sure to get all of your braking done before you start your turn in for T1, as the transition from the oval to road course, is very harsh.
 On track out, stay left, as turn 2 comes very quickly and brings you back to where you started.